The Storm Comes

 Now my dad was starting to seem confused, agitated, annoyed; a different person than the one I knew.
 Both of my parents prided themselves on being proper New Englanders.
 They controlled themselves in all situations, and outward shows of annoyance by either of them had been extremely rare.
 Maybe most people get more cranky when they are old, but the change in my father was more dramatic.

 Col. Tom’s mother had probably died of Alzheimer’s Disease in the early 1970s.
-We did not witness her last years or her death.
+We did not witness her last year or her death.
 We were living in Asia then.
-I’m not sure her type of dementia was ever officially diagnosed, but we knew of erratic, confused behavior that required her to have a live in caretaker for several years.
-By the time of my dad’s illness we knew that the tendency for Alzheimer’s Disease is partly inherited .
+I’m not sure her type of dementia was ever officially diagnosed, but we knew of erratic, confusing behavior that required her to have a live-in caretaker for several years.
+By the time of my dad’s illness, we knew that the tendency for Alzheimer’s Disease is partly inherited.
 I hated the idea of being the one to bring up my father’s declining mental abilities.
 I didn’t want to face what might be coming, but I couldn’t live with myself if I did nothing either.
 I felt that there must be some treatment that could help him.
 On the first week in January of 1996, I went to Delaware to pick up my parents and bring them back to stay at our farm.